PatrickEMcLean/DungeonMerchantStory/workingdraft2.md

 # Hitting the Kid With the Stick (Covered in Glory) #

+>add Boltac stubbornly refusing to use the kid's name as a funny bit.

 Boltac found a strapping young farm boy staring at a rack of swords with an open mouth.
 The boy was so entranced by the cold and lethal steel on the wall that he didn't even look at Boltac when he entered the room.
 He replaced the magic detecting wand in it's hiding place then asked, "Can I help you?"